RACE EQUITY INITIATIVE

 LEADERSHIP AND SOCIAL CAPITAL DEVELOPMENT

-Working closely with Five Frogs, a state-wide organization building a powerful movement of diverse, representative social impact leaders working together for an equitable Connecticut, SVP Partners will serve as working partners with leaders of color for mutual knowledge sharing and social capital building.
+Working closely with Five Frogs, a state-wide organization building a powerful movement of diverse, representative social impact leaders working together for an equitable Connecticut, SVP Partners serve as working partners with leaders of color for mutual knowledge sharing and social capital building.

 SYSTEMIC CHANGE FOR RACIAL EQUITY